Rajkishore08/Pocket-Sense/README.md

 3. Development of a mobile app for on-the-go financial management
 4. Introduction of gamification elements to encourage regular platform use

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments